awslabs/containers-cost-allocation-dashboard/terraform/kubecost_cid_terraform_module/README.md

       kubecost_s3_exporter_container_image = ""

 Change the name of the module instance from "cluster1" to a name that uniquely represents your cluster.<br /> Then, provide the module-specific required inputs, as listed in the above table.
-Example:
+Example (more examples can be found in the `examples/deploy/main.tf` file):

     module "cluster1" {
       source   = "../modules/kubecost_s3_exporter"